 "That's all you can ask for as a coach – to see guys progress with their career and take the opportunity.
 I say to the group all the time, if you get an opportunity to play in a higher grade you take it with both hands."

-Dallalana and his troops are hoping for a swell of Sharks and Newtown supporters to flock to CommBank Stadium and cheer their teams home.
+Dallalana and his troops are hoping for an army Sharks and Newtown supporters to flock to CommBank Stadium and cheer their teams home.

 "I encourage everyone to get out and support the club as a whole," he said.